Our Story So Far

 So how am I hoping to improve education?

 1: All of my teaching is done in a step by step approach, where the learner is not inundated with lots of new words and technical knowledge.
 But instead we take things easy and learn one thing at a time.
 The learner also has plenty of opportunity to explore by themselves, try things out and learn through mistakes - I believe that's how we learn best.
 There is plenty of evidence to support this, which I am currently researching.

 2: The projects that I blog about and promote will be fun and social - for example the robotic lamp I'm currently making.
 Its an everyday project that everyday people will understand.
 You can follow along and make it on your own or with your friends/family/kids etc.

-I've always been interested in how things work, but I went to an all girls' school and I too had that same perception about programmers.
+I've always been interested in how things work, but I went to an all girls' school and engineering subjects weren't really promoted.

 There was no one around me who might have picked up on my interest and guided me towards programming or anything similar.